"Time is the echo of an axe

 I will be hosting SF legends Rudy Rucker and Michael Blumlein (in an SFinSF program at the American Bookbinders Museum on Sunday June 12.
 Fantastic double bill!
-Each is more accomplished, more metafictionally intricate, more dedicated to expanding the possibilies of the genre, and more fun to read and listen to than the other.
+Each is more accomplished, more metafictionally intricate, and more fantastic than the other.

 IN THE MAGS

 I managed to sell a couple of short stories last year: "Robot from the Future" to F&SF and "Life After Death" to The Baffler.
 The robot story is in the Jan-Feb F&SF and the Baffler piece is in #28.
 And look for my historical piece, "The Black Patch War" in American History magazine, some time later this year (2016).

 Octavia's Brood is a new anthology of stories by writers inspired by SF great Octavia Butler.
 Put together by Walidah Imarisha and adrienne maree brown, it showcases an eclectic and exciting mix of innovative writers of color and activists in social justice movements.
 I am honored to be included.